-The consolidated financial statements of the Municipality are prepared by management in accordance with Canadian generally accepted accounting principles for local governments.
+The consolidated financial statements of the Municipality are prepared by management in accordance with Canadian public sector accounting standards.
 Significant aspects of the accounting policies adopted by the Municipality are as follows:

 Reporting Entity

 The consolidated financial statements reflect the assets, liabilities, revenues, expenses of the reporting entity.
 The reporting entity is comprised of all organizations, committees and local boards accountable for the administration of their financial affairs and resources to the Municipality and which are owned or controlled by the Municipality.